gsuberland/CommonPasswordsByPolicy/README.md

 These password lists were extracted from the [SecLists Top 1000000 Common Passwords](https://github.com/danielmiessler/SecLists/tree/master/Passwords/Common-Credentials) list.

+The passwords in these lists are ordered by descending commonality.

 | Filename                                                     | Policy Type        | Minimum Characters | Minimum Character Classes | Password Count |
 | ------------------------------------------------------------ | ------------------ | ------------------ | ------------------------- | -------------- |
 | [from-top-1M/pwlist_an_len10.txt](from-top-1M/pwlist_an_len10.txt) | Alphanumeric       | 10                 | -                         | 68717          |